BetonQuest/BetonQuest/docs/API/Logging.md

 --8<-- "API-State/Unfinished.md"

-Here you find everything you need to know, how you can use our own logger.
+Here you find everything that you need to know about the BetonQuest logger, no matter if you are working on BetonQuest itself or an integration / addon.
-As this is a part of the API, you can also use this logger in your own plugin.

-## Why we have our own Logger
+## Why a custom Logger?
-The first and main advantage is, it is __simpler to use__ if you want to log something.
+The main advantage is that it is **easier to use**.
-Especially for contributors, that don't know how we like to log things.
+Especially for contributors that are not familiar with our logging conventions.
+This helps to keep the log consistent.
-This also helps to log things in a consistent way.

 ### Advantages
-These advantages are mainly for BetonQuest, but it is also very useful for other plugins, that integrates with BetonQuest.
+These advantages are mainly for BetonQuest, but it is also very useful for other plugins, that integrate with BetonQuest.

 ??? info "Debug Logging"
     First BetonQuest has an own `log` folder and if logging is enabled, a `latest.log` file will be written.